son-vyas/project_documentation/chapter1/intro_to_MIQ.md

 ### Providers

 ManageIQ manages each cloud, virtual infrastructure etc by using its components called *providers*.
 Each provider has the capability to connect to and monitor its target platform.
-Providers are classified in three broad categories into Cloud,Infrastructure,Configuration Management,Network and Containers
+Providers are classified in three broad categories into Cloud, Infrastructure, Configuration Management, Network and Containers

 #### Cloud Providers

 Cloud Providers facilitates with the management of three public clouds viz.
-Amazon EC2, Google Compute Engine, Microsoft Azure.There also exist on-premise(private) cloud provider Red Hat OpenStack Platform(OSP)cloud.
+Amazon EC2, Google Compute Engine, Microsoft Azure.
+There also exist on-premise(private) cloud provider Red Hat OpenStack Platform(OSP)cloud.

 #### Infrastructure Providers